 This topic describes how to connect Message Queue for Apache Kafka to Logstash.

 Logstash is an open-source server-side data processing pipeline that can collect data from multiple sources at the same time, transform it, and store it to the specified location.
-The process of processing data through Logstash is as follows:
+Logstash processes data in the following way:

-- Output: Exports data.
-Logstash provides multiple outputs for you to flexibly unlock various downstream use cases.
+- Output: exports data.
+Logstash provides multiple outputs to flexibly adapt to various downstream use cases.

 For more information about Logstash, see Logstash Introduction.